pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 765 Java | Angular

+I continue with the front end of my project, I continue to learn more concepts about Angular, and Typescript it's very cool, I love the static types.

 #### Day 764 Java | Angular

 I choice Angular to develop the front end of my API, I have little knowledge of Angular, but I feel be better development with types, Well, I think I will finish my project by the end of November.